hdinsight/hdinsight.github.io/ClusterCRUD/hdinsight-customdns.md

 If 168.63.129.16 is not the first server in this list, then there are 2 options to fix this issue:

-1. Add this as the first custom dns for the vNet using the steps described in [Azure HDInsight Virtual Network documentation](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-extend-hadoop-virtual-network#example-dns).
+1. Add this as the first custom DNS for the vNet using the steps described in [here](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-extend-hadoop-virtual-network#example-dns).

 1. Deploy a DNS server VM for the vNet.
-(Create and insert link to instructions here.)
+(TODO: Create and insert link to instructions for this.)

 If 168.63.129.16 is already in the list, then please create a support case with HDInsight, and we will investigate your issue.
 Before creating the case, follow the steps in [Validate HostName resolution for a cluster with Custom DNS](#validate-hostname-resolution-for-a-cluster-with-custom-dns).
 Including the result of these commands in your support case will help us investigate and resolve the issue quicker.